sooxt98/comfyui_longcat_image/README.md

 ### 1. Install Node

-Search for `comfyui_longcat_image` in comfyui nodes manager / install missing node directly at the workflow provided
+Search for `comfyui_longcat_image` in comfyui custom nodes manager / install missing node directly at the workflow provided

 Or you could install manually with this command